0003 Updates to build flags

 • Add -fexceptions

 Provide exception unwinding support for C programs.
-This also hardens cancellation handling in C programs, and makes it possible to unwind the stack (using C++ throw or Rust panics) from C callback functions
+This also hardens cancellation handling in C programs, and makes it possible to unwind the stack (using C++ throw or Rust panics) from C callback functions.

 • Add -Wp,-D_GLIBCXX_ASSERTIONS